ajhenley/gitbook/randomness.md

 2. Change the 1 + from the line that read ```int randomInt = 1 + rnd.nextInt(100);``` to ```5 +```.
 What happens?
 3. Change the line where you create the random number generator so that it looks like this: Random r = new Random(23456); This number is called a seed.
 Run the program a few times.
 What happens?
 4. Change to random seed to something else.
 What happens?
-5. Remember if you cast a number
+5. If you cast a number to a (char) then the character representation of that number will be printed.
+Create a password generator that casts 8 random numbers between 40 and 126 to characters.